tomasmark79/MarkWareVCMake/README.md

-# M.W.V.C. 😎
+# MarkWare VCMake 😎

-Mark Ware VSCode CMake Modern C/C++ Template 🚀
+VSCode CMake Modern C/C++ Template 🚀

-# Whatsapp 💬
+# Whatsapp

-A project that takes the best ideas from worlds like VSCode, CMake, CPM, ModernAppStarter and C++ Language. 🌍
+A project that takes the best ideas from worlds like VSCode, CMake, CPM, ModernAppStarter and C++ Language.

 ## Implemented ✅